angelalita77/320-9-RALAB-Building-a-Todo-List/README.md

 | **4.** | **Input element** to create and add new todos to the list. | [x] | |
 | **5.** | New todos are added to the **TOP** of the list (newest first). | [x] | Use spread operator to prepend the new item. |

-Change - [ ] to - [x] when you finish a task.
-Add up the weights of the checked items.
-Update the Progress line at the top (e.g., 35% complete).
-Update the Checked count (e.g., 5 / 14 tasks).
-Update the Progress Bar:
-Each ░ = 10% progress
-Replace with █ as you advance
-EXAMPLE: If you finish tasks worth 30% → [███░░░░░░░░░]